validator/validator/README.md

    [32]: https://validator.w3.org/nu/

-**Note:** If you get a `StackOverflowError` error when using the vnu.jar file, try adjusting the thread stack size by providing the `-Xss` option to java:
+**Note:** If you get a `StackOverflowError` error when using the checker, try adjusting the thread stack size by providing the `-Xss` option to java:

       java -Xss512k -cp ~/vnu.jar nu.validator.servlet.Main 8888